opencadc/caom2/icewind/README.md

 `<basePublisherID>/<collection>` as the resource identifier (optional, TBD).

-`icewind` normally runs forever; the _exitWhenComplete_ flag (optional) can be set to `true` to make the sync process to exit after syncing each collection once.
+`icewind` normally runs forever; the _exitWhenComplete_ flag (optional) can be set to `true` to cause the process to exit after syncing each collection once.

 ### cadcproxy.pem
 Optional certificate in /config is used to authenticate to the _repoService_ if